Haizyfox/asuka/README.md

 asuka
 ====

-Test node.js angular app on heroku
+Test node.js angular app on heroku - let's see how easy this is